athenekilta/ilmomasiina/docs/project-structure.md

 The project uses [Lerna](https://lerna.js.org/) to manage the code in separate packages.
 This allows for cleaner code and package files.

+To prepare for development, lerna must be bootstrapped.
+In this project, lerna bootstrapping is implemented using npm *postinstall* script.
+Running `npm install` or `npm ci` will automatically bootstrap lerna once packages are installed.
-To prepare for development, run `npx lerna bootstrap`.
+To bootstrap lerna manually, run `npx lerna bootstrap`.

 The project is configured to run development servers for the frontend and backend with `npm start`.

 ## Packages